Opetushallitus/akt/README.md

 ## Backend

-Code format for Java code is Spring Java Format.
+Code format for Java code is Prettier Java.
+Maven plugin https://github.com/HubSpot/prettier-maven-plugin is used to enforce style.
+In dev environment, ``mvn validate`` rewrites all java files to correct format.
+On CI format is only validated (maven profile ``travis``)

-Imports are formatted as IntelliJ default, except that `ìmport *` is disabled:
+`ìmport *` is disabled:
 Code Style -> Java -> Imports:

 ```text